Tools for Thinkers · · 6 min read

 What is a map, and who even builds one?

-• The map's creator had a need for it, and that map fulfilled that role.
-What variables he thought were important might not be for you.
+• The map's creator had a need for it -- what variables they thought were important might not be for you.

-• Usually, it takes a lot of work to maintain an up-to-date map.
-On the other hand, how costly would it be to make decisions with old data?
+• It takes a lot of work to maintain an up-to-date map.

 Maps are flawed, but they also represent our minds.